Spotfire Server and Environment - Quick Start

 3. From the destination directory, unpack the package.

-4. In the server installation directory, execute the configure post-installation script, specifying the values for the parameters.
+4. In the directory that you unpack the tarball to in step 3, execute the configure post-installation script, specifying the values for the parameters.

 Note: